Partner Referral System

 Client-Side Experience

-The workflow needed to include not only RIA's, but the clients whom they referred to Amplify.
-Our goals were: to build trust with RIA's through a positive client experience, and for as many referred clients as possible to complete the application process.
+The workflow needed to include not only RIA's, but the clients they referred to Amplify.
+Our goals were to build trust with RIA's through a positive client experience, and for clients to complete the application process, leading to a sale.
+I designed the client experience as a streamlined version of our application, and encouraged engagement by customizing the screen with their name, as well as displaying a partially-filled progress bar.

-The workflow needed to include not only RIA's, but the clients whom they referred to Amplify.
-Our goals were: to build trust with RIA's through a positive client experience, and for as many referred clients as possible to complete the application process.
+The workflow needed to include not only RIA's, but the clients they referred to Amplify.
+Our goals were to build trust with RIA's through a positive client experience, and for clients to complete the application process, leading to a sale.
+I designed the client experience as a streamlined version of our application, and encouraged engagement by customizing the screen with their name, as well as displaying a partially-filled progress bar.

 Patterns: Rapid Value and Inherited Progress